-Fees due to Stefnir hf. for operating the Fund shall be a maximum of 2.5% p.a. of the average net asset value of the Fund whilst in operation.
-The fee is currently 1,65%.
+Fees due to Stefnir hf. for operating the Fund shall be a maximum of 2.5% a year of the average net asset value of the Fund whilst in operation.
+The fee is currently 1.65% a year.

 Fees due to the depositary for the supervision and safekeeping of the Fund's financial instruments are included in the fees to Stefnir.